codeinthehole/codeinthehole.hugo/content/guides/resolving-conflicts-during-a-git-rebase.md

 >>>>>>> working-branch
 ```

-then remove the superceded lines and merge conflict markers to give:
+then remove the superseded lines and merge conflict markers to give:

 ```diff
 I love apples and pears